Lesterpaintstheworld/terminal-velocity/themes/key_themes_and_character_arcs.md

-# Key Themes and Character Arcs
+# Key Themes and Character Arcs in "Terminal Velocity"

 ## Key Themes, Character Arcs, and Integration Opportunities
 - **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise.